AP sources: Intel shows extremists to attend Capitol rally

 AP sources: Intel shows extremists to attend Capitol rallyNew

-WASHINGTON (AP) — Far right extremist groups like the Proud Boys and Oath Keepers are planning to attend a rally later this month at the U.S. Capitol that is designed to demand “justice” for the hundreds of people who have been charged in connection with January’s insurrection, according to three people familiar with intelligence gathered by federal officials.
-As a result, U.S. Capitol Police officials have been discussing in recent weeks whether the large perimeter fence that was erected outside the Capitol after January’s riot will need to be put back up, the people said.
+WASHINGTON (AP) — Far right extremist groups like the Proud Boys and Oath Keepers are planning to attend a rally later this month at the U.S. Capitol that is designed to demand “justice” for the hundreds of people who have been charged in connection with January’s insurrection.
+That’s according to three people familiar with intelligence gathered by federal officials.
+They tell The Associated Press that, as a result, U.S. Capitol Police officials have been discussing whether the large perimeter fence that was erected outside the Capitol after January’s riot will need to be put back up.